Zelenskyy calls his Oval Office spat with Trump 'regrettable' and says he's ready to work for peace

 A White House official said the U.S. was “pausing and reviewing” its aid to “ensure that it is contributing to a solution.”
 The order will remain in effect until Trump determines that Ukraine has demonstrated a commitment to peace negotiations, said the official, who spoke on condition of anonymity to discuss the assistance.

 The pause in U.S. aid isn't expected to have an immediate impact on the battlefield.
-Ukrainian forces have slowed Russian advances along the roughly 1,000-kilometer (600-mile) front line, especially in the fiercely contested Donetsk region some 700 kilometers (400 miles) east of Kyiv.
+Ukrainian forces have slowed Russian advances along the 1,000-kilometer (600-mile) front line, especially in the fiercely contested Donetsk region in the east.
 The Russian onslaught has been costly in troops and armor but hasn't brought a strategically significant breakthrough for the Kremlin.

 Ukraine, which depends heavily on foreign help to hold back Russia's full-scale invasion that began on Feb.
 24, 2022, has feared that aid could be stopped since Trump took office.

-U.S.-made Patriot air defense missile systems, for example, are a pivotal part of protecting Ukraine.
+U.S.-made Patriot air defense missile systems, for example, are pivotal to protecting Ukraine.
 Just as vital is U.S. intelligence assistance, which has allowed Ukraine to track Russian troop movements and select targets.

 “War is very pragmatic,” he told AP, speaking on condition of anonymity in compliance with military regulations.
 “If we have weapons, enough ammunition, infantry, armored vehicles and aviation — great.
 If not, then we’re done,” he said.

-He recalled a seven-month delay in U.S. aid that ended in April 2024 but opened a door for the Russian capture of the strategically important city of Avdiivka.
+He recalled a seven-month delay in U.S. aid that ended in April 2024 but opened a door for Russia's capture of the strategic city of Avdiivka.

 Olena Fedorova, 46, of the southern port city of Odesa, said she hoped Trump’s decision would be temporary because “we really need help.”

-U.S. support is vital because Europe cannot fully provide what Ukraine needs in air defense systems, said lawmaker Yehor Chernov.
-“As a result, this will lead to an increase in the number of casualties among civilians,” he said.
+U.S. support is vital because Europe cannot fully provide what Ukraine needs in air defense systems, leading to increased civilian casualties, said lawmaker Yehor Chernov.

 The U.S.-Ukraine relationship has taken a downturn since Trump took office and his team launched bilateral talks with Russia.